kleis-technology/terraform-training/tutorials/TP2/README.md

 ### Re-apply this configuration

-If you have destroyed this configuration in the previous practical, re-apply it.
+If you have destroyed this configuration in the previous exercise, re-apply it.

 1. Make sure if the configuration already exists or not.